 This mini I’ve painted for a competition.
-Right from the start I judge where the mini will be placed and make the base, tree, and mini all flow together and compliment each other.
+Right from the start I judge where the model will be placed and make the base, tree, and mini all flow together and compliment each other.

 Once you’re happy with the tree, coat on a few layers of pva glue and let dry.
 This acts as a coat for the next stage to adhere to.
 I use Polyfilla, a wall plaster powder filler for home decoration etc (clicking on the image above will take you to the Amazon product page).
 Mix the powder & water to a slightly watery porridge consistency and brush on your wire tree.
 It goes without saying use a old brush as it will be destroyed!

 Once dry coat again in a watered down pva mix to seal before applying a base coat of paint.

 Again using reference photos choose required colours for the tree.
 For this miniature I’ve gone for a silver birch in Autumn with lots of orange/red leaves contrasting against the greys/dark browns of the bark.

 The leaves are a mix of real birch seeds, laser cut paper, and hole punched leaves.
 Some of these are painted.

 I experiment with lots of washes and glazes of different colours.
 I’ve even brushed on some pigments to get some good effects.

 Here is another example with some dark blues and greys contrasting with the whites of the snow effects.
 Again I’ve tied in the tree with the colours and ‘feel’ of the mini itself.

 As always, don’t overthink it, just have a mess around 🙂

 For another great article by 10Ball, and to learn a little more about him, just head over here!